mdn/webextensions-examples/dnr-dynamic-with-options/README.md

 Demonstrates a generic way to request host permissions and register declarativeNetRequest rules to modify network requests, without any install-time permission warnings.
-The options_ui page offers a way to request permissions and register DNR rules.
+The options_ui page offers a way to request permissions and register declarative net request (DNR) rules.

 ## What it does